gebi/check-receiver/README.md

 From source:

-    rsync -cvt $GOPATH/src/github.com/gebi/nagios-receiver/nagios-receiver.runit root@SERVER:/etc/sv/nagios-receiver/run
+    rsync -cvt $GOPATH/src/github.com/gebi/check-receiver/check-receiver.runit root@SERVER:/etc/sv/check-receiver/run

 Debug with
 ---------

-Some informations on how to debug nagios-receiver if you want to hack on it.
+Some informations on how to debug check-receiver if you want to hack on it.

     # start daemon with default.conf and debug output
-    ./nagios-receiver -debug
+    ./check-receiver -debug

     # write data for user "foo"
     /bin/echo -e 'a\nb\nc\nd' |curl --data-binary @- -u foo:bar -H "X-REMOTE-USER: foo" http://localhost:8443